 Possession Of A Destructive Device – Penal Code Section 18710

-Defenses To Possession Of A Destructive Device – Penal Code Section 18710
+Defenses To Possession Of A Destructive Device

 As indicated above, one defense is that whatever is found is not a destructive device.
 The prosecutors can't prove that it was capable of blowing up.
 So, there's certain steps and procedures that the police need to take when they deal with these destructive devices, and if they don't follow the right procedures, then the defense will be able to challenge this type of a charge against the client.

 So, the key when it comes to defenses to this particular charge are – really, is this a bomb meant to do some sort of damage, other than some sort of a lawful purpose.
-Because if the person is possessing something and there is a lawful purpose and there is surrounding circumstances and evidence that this person is not going to use this destructive device to do anything unlawful, then that's where a good defense attorney can either get the case dismissed, get a different charge, a lesser charge – really do some damage control and get this matter resolved in a fair manner.
+Because if the person is possessing something and there is a lawful purpose and there is surrounding circumstances and evidence that this person is not going to use this destructive device to do anything unlawful, then that's where a criminal defense attorney can either get the case dismissed, get a different charge, a lesser charge – really do some damage control and get this matter resolved in a fair manner.

 And I'm going to let you know how you can assist me in a case.
 I'm going to let you know what I can do to assist you.
 I'll give you a feel for kind of what you're looking at once we lay everything out on the table, and then you and I are going to work together to execute a plan that gets you out of the judicial system as fast possible and hopefully get your case dismissed if that's possible.
 If it's not possible, then we're going to get you the lowest possible sentence based on the circumstances of your case.